CHRIS Frequently Asked Questions

 Yes.
 You can access CHRIS from home provided you have: Internet access, the Citrix client (Contact your data facilitator or the CHRIS Help Desk for assistance), and authorized access to CHRIS (use the same username and passwords that you use at your office).

 Yes.
 You can print CHRIS reports from home.
-If you can access CHRIS at home but are unable to print reports and related documents, download and install the Screwdriver Client from this website.
-Follow the instructions for Printer Installation in the Citrix section.
-Contact the CHRIS Help Desk for assistance.
+If you can access CHRIS at home but are unable to print reports and related documents, contact the CHRIS Help Desk for assistance.

 Refer to the CHRIS Timeline Guidelines flow chart to determine whether or not it is appropriate to create a timeline for a child younger than 3 years.